bit-soul/brc-soul/README.md

 ### Certificate Authority operation

-**issue SoulBound Token**
+**create/update VC collection**

     {
+      "p": "brc-soul",
+      "op": "creupd",                 //create/update VC option
+      "opid": number,
+      "coid": number,                 //VC collection id, should be identity in the same CA did "attr": {                       //VC collection attributes
+        "name": "vc-collection-name", //VC collection name, '!' used as reserved character, to allow expanding the protocol "icon": "ordi://53098586",    //optional VC collection icon, may be stored in ipfs, http, ordi and so on, default is ordi
+        "xuri": "external json"       //optional extended VC collection attribute, may be stored in ipfs, http, ordi and so on, default is ordi
+      },
+      "sign": "xxx"
+    } //create should be inscribed to CA's address

+**issue Verifiable Credential**

+    {
       "vc": {
         "caid": number,                 //CA did
-        "vcid": number,                 //VC id, should be identity in the same CA did "attr": {                       //VC attributes
+        "coid": number,                 //VC collection id, should be identity in the same CA did "vcid": number,                 //VC id, should be identity in the same CA did "attr": {                       //optional VC attributes
-          "tick": "vc-name",            //VC name, '!' used as reserved character, to allow expanding the protocol "icon": "ordi://53098586",    //optional VC icon, may be stored in ipfs, http, ordi and so on, default is ordi "todid": number,              //optional only valid on specified did, to avoid multi mint "expire": 1706146997,         //optional expire timestamp seconds from 1970-01-01 00:00:00 UTC "level": 5,                   //optional VC level
+          "level": 5,                   //optional VC level
           "score": 100,                 //optional VC score
-          "xuri": "external json"       //optional extended VC attribute, may be stored in ipfs, http, ordi and so on, default is ordi
+          "todid": number,              //optional only allow specified did to mint "expire": 1706146997,         //optional expire timestamp seconds from 1970-01-01 00:00:00 UTC "xuri": "external json"       //optional extended VC attribute, may be stored in ipfs, http, ordi and so on, default is ordi
         },
         "sign": "xxx"                   //BIP137Signature of all the above messages in vc with CA's private key }
-    }

-VC(Verifiable Credentials) is issued by CA(Certificate Authority) through CA's private web server
+    } //VC is issued by CA through CA's private web server

-**cancel SoulBound Token**
+**cancel Verifiable Credential**

     {
       "p": "brc-soul",
       "op": "cancel",                   //cancel VC option
       "vcids": [num1, num2, ..., numn]  //cancel VC id
       "sign": "xxx"
-    }

-cancel should be inscribed to CA's address
+    } //cancel should be inscribed to CA's address

 ### Certificate Receiver operation